rsmp-nordic/rsmp_sxl_vms/messages.md

 Messages for VMS, including commands, statues and alarms.

 ## System
-- SetDisconnectTimeout: define what to show when network connection is lost, and how soon.
+- SetDisconnectTimeout: define what to show (show specific content, or turn off) when network connection is lost, and how soon. is this relevant for all vms types?

+Are these needed?
+Or is this just defined once for all in the hardware?
-- SetTemperatureThreshold: set temperature alarm threshold
+- SetTemperatureThreshold: set temperature alarm threshold (low, high)
 - SetHumidityThreshold: set humidity alarm threshold
 - SetDoorThreshold: set duration alarm threshold